readium/webpub-manifest/README.md

 The manifest itself is a collection.
 A collection is a group of resources, with a role and optional metadata.

-In our serialization, it consists of `metadata`, `links`, and subcollections.
-The key for a collection is the role of that collection:
+In our serialization, the key for a collection is the role of that collection:

 ```
 role
   metadata
   links
-  [subcollections]
+  [sub-collections]
 ```

 A manifest must have one `spine` collection where the components of the publications are listed in the linear reading order.

-Other resources are listed in a `resources` collection.
+Other resources that are required to interact with the publication are listed in a `resources` collection.

-Collections that do not contain any metadata or subcollections (also called "compact collections"), can use a more compact syntax where they simply contain an array of Link Objects.
+Collections that do not contain any metadata or subcollections (also called "compact collections"), can use a more compact syntax where they simply contain an array of [Link Objects](#the-link-object).

 ###Collection Roles